 Today, we begin our day with the greatest prayer, the Holy Mass.

 So, as we come forward to receive Jesus Christ in the Eucharist, pray for the grace to live always ora et labora pray and work.

 Pray for our Gorman school family, that we cultivate within our being ora et labora pray and work.

 Pray for our Diocese of Tyler that we walk together the path of ora et labora pray and work.

 For as we turn to Holy Wisdom Himself for guidance in all we do, He reveals the way of truth, that is, doing all things with charity… the way that leads us all to eternal life with Jesus Christ, the Blessed Virgin Mary, St. Benedict, and all the saints in Heaven, forever.
 Amen.

 Fr.
 Anthony Stoeppel

 Bishop Gorman Catholic School

 Bishop Gorman Mass

-Bishop Gorman named Catholic Honor Roll for over 10 years.
+Bishop Gorman has been named to the Catholic Education Honor Roll for over 10 years.